 Casket burials are a common choice among pet owners who choose to say goodbye and bury their departed pets in a traditional manner.
-Titan Casket is proud to offer caskets and coffins to perfectly accommodate most pets, from the extra small (2’6” long) to the oversized (28" - 36” wide interior and beyond).
+Titan Casket is proud to offer pet caskets and coffins to perfectly accommodate most pets, from the extra small (2’6” long) to the oversized (28" - 36” wide interior and beyond).
 We also offer customization options as a great way to further honor your special furry friend.
-Please contact us at any time with any general and/or specific questions/requests and we would be more than happy to talk to you about building the perfect vessel for your beloved pet.
-To start exploring some of Titan's caskets on your own, click here.
+Please contact us at any time with any general and/or specific questions/requests and we would be more than happy to talk to you about building the perfect vessel for your beloved pet .

 Many pet owners choose to bury their pet at home where the beloved pet’s remains will be near the family, with a gravesite that can be visited at any time.
 This type of final resting place also serves as a reminder of the pet’s happiest times.
 A home-based gravesite can also help reduce burial-related expenses and logistical concerns.
 Before making your final decisions, Titan Casket recommends that you do some research for your specific area to understand any legal restrictions regarding pet burials.

 Pet cemeteries are also becoming an increasingly popular choice for many people exploring what to do when their pet dies.
 This final resting place allows for a consistent place to grieve and even to commemorate special dates, like birthdays and anniversaries.
 It’s important to note that a gravesite isn’t always limited to whole remains; many have chosen to bury cremated ashes in order to have a dedicated location for remembrance.
-A commissione, or even crated, gravestone is a perfect way to honor the departed pet by adding a personalized touch to a place of rest.
-To learn more about finding the perfect gravestone, click here.
+A commissioned, or even crated, gravestone is a perfect way to honor the departed pet by adding a personalized touch to a place of rest.

 Pets often play a significant role in a family and are often considered family members, so it is completely natural to want to pay special tribute when they die.
 Memorializing your pet allows you to play an active role in mourning your pet while honoring and sharing the impact your pet has had on you, your family, and your friends.
 Below are some suggestions for pet owners and their families to help remember their beloved pets and process their grief: